ddev/ddev/docs/content/users/debugging-profiling/step-debugging.md

 * Check to make sure that Xdebug is enabled.
 You can use `php -i | grep -i xdebug` inside the container, or use any other technique you want that gives the output of `phpinfo()`, including Drupal’s `admin/reports/status/php`.
 You should see `with Xdebug v3` and `php -i | grep xdebug.mode` should give you `xdebug.mode => debug,develop => debug,develop"`.
 * Set a breakpoint in the first relevant line of your `index.php` and then visit the site in a browser.
 It should stop at that first line.
 * If you're using a flavor of IDE that connects directly into the web container like VS Code Language Server, you may want to use the [global `xdebug_ide_location` setting](../configuration/config.md#xdebugidelocation) to explain to DDEV the situation.
 For example, `ddev config global --xdebug-ide-location=container`, which tells the PHP/Xdebug to connect directly to the listener inside the container.
+* To find out what DDEV is using for the value of `host.docker.internal` you can run `DDEV_DEBUG=true ddev start` and it will explain how it's getting that value, which help troubleshoot some problems.
+You'll see something like `host.docker.internal=192.168.5.2 because running on Colima` which can explain the usage.

 ### WSL2 Xdebug Troubleshooting